CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-properties.md

 ### Item Details

-Once created, the property can be assigned to an item in the Item Details form, Properties tab.
+Once item properties are created, they can be assigned to specific items in the Item Details form under the Properties tab.
 By clicking a second column and then a circle displayed within a field, a property can be chosen:

 ![CFL](./media/item-properties/item-details-cfl.webp)